How to communicate less STRESSfully with people living with dementia

 Here are more ways you can help someone with dementia:

-• Show patience and understanding, remembering they may be struggling to find the right words.
+• Show patience and understanding, remembering they may struggle to find the right words.
 Assign yourself the responsibility of being an especially good listener.

-• Keep eye contact with them, so they see you’re interested, and care about what they’re saying.
+• Keep eye contact with them so they see you’re interested and care about what they say.
 That goes a long way.

 • Use short sentences, not complicated ones.
 It helps to get down to their eye level so they can see your face and lips and hear you better.